DrJohnWagner/crewai-poetry-crew/research/Section-6.md

 What makes emotional vector compression remarkable is that:

 - no agent instructs the Poet to restrict emotional vocabulary
-- the Summariser does not enforce lexical constraints
+- the Gardener does not enforce lexical constraints
 - the Editor does not eliminate soft emotion by rule
 - the Architect operates structurally, not emotionally

 Yet all converge toward a narrow Sikenian emotional climate.